wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

    **For the Windows endpoint**

-   The active response script uses the ``netsh`` command to block the attacker IP address on the Windows endpoint.
+   The active response script uses the ``netsh`` command to block the attacker's IP address on the Windows endpoint.
 It runs for 60 seconds:

       .. code-block:: xml
          :emphasize-lines: 3